 In the final two DS9 seasons there was only one rollbar appearance, in DS9: "Resurrection".
 The most likely reason is that after the appearance of a new miniature of the Danube class for "One Little Ship" no new scenes with the miniature were filmed.
-A CGI model of the basic Danube was created for "Change of Heart".
-A combination of stock footage from old episodes and new CGI scenes may have sufficed for all purposes.
-There is apparently no CGI model of the rollbar, and hence no episode showing the rollbar.
+A computer-generated model of the basic Danube was created for "Change of Heart".
+A combination of stock footage from old episodes and new CG scenes may have sufficed for all purposes.
+There is apparently no CG model of the rollbar, and hence no episode showing the rollbar.

 The frequency of rollbar appearances only in the first two seasons is easy to explain as well.
 With the introduction of the much bigger and more powerful Defiant in DS9: "The Search" the runabouts lost their exclusive role of transporting important characters or of pursuing other (hijacked) runabouts.
 The Defiant became the first choice.
 A modified runabout was no longer required to allow a distinction.